sahil-empiric/legal-chatbot/readme.md

     created_at TIMESTAMP WITH TIME ZONE DEFAULT now() ) WITH (OIDS=FALSE);

+ALTER TABLE public.cases ENABLE ROW LEVEL SECURITY;

+-- Attach policy
+create policy "open to public" on "public"."cases" to public using (true) with check (true);

 -- Create an index on the created_by column for better performance on joins CREATE INDEX idx_cases_created_by ON public.cases(created_by);
 ```